atarazana/gramola-operator/part-1-1.md

 That means the operator logic works locally... using our local token, the one you're using with kubectl.
 That's cheating a bit ;-)

-Let's do some clean up, delete the AppService object.
+Let's do some cleaning, delete the AppService object.

 ```sh
 kubectl delete -f ./config/samples/gramophone_v1_appservice.yaml